 Can students go on research/industry internships?

 Yes, internships are encouraged.
-For example, our students have recently done internships at Microsoft Research in Redmond and Cambridge, at the National Institute of Informatics in Tokyo and at Instart Logic in Palo Alto, just to name a few.
+For example, our students have recently done internships at Amazon Web Services, at Facebook, at Google, and at Microsoft Research, just to name a few.

 When can I start?